 tar -xzf tutorialData.tar.gz

-all of the small working files left after completing the data set, as well a
+containing all of the small working files left after completing the data set,

 To start eTomo, type:

-come up (shown above), allowing you to select what operation you want to
+above), allowing you to select what operation you want to perform with

-perform with eTomo.
-At this point you can either start working on a new
+eTomo.
+At this point you can either start working on a new data set by

-data set by selecting New Tomogram or open an existing data set under
+pressing the Build Tomogram button or open an existing data set under

 Select whether the data set is Single axis or Dual axis.
 The Montage option is available for processing montaged tilt series.